 Many of our supporters back in the United States often feel sorry for missionaries living overseas and "suffering for Jesus."
 But the truth is, we are better off than most think.
-Folks back home simply aren't aware of the many personal privileges and perks we enjoy in our host countries.
-When I say we are truly blessed, I mean that!
+Folks back home simply aren't aware of the many privileges and advantages we enjoy in our host countries.
 Here is a sample of just a few of the many perks we enjoy as missionaries:

 -Getting our own glass to drink out of at social occasions and not having to share with someone else.

 -Being given the seat right in front of the only floor fan in a closed room where 30 perspiring people are crammed together in equatorial heat and humidity.
 (If you don't think this is an honor and privilege, just try sitting somewhere else in the room and not pass out!)

 -Being asked to sing, preach, teach, baptize, speak, dedicate babies, marry, or give the devotional at any church gathering that takes place.
 (If you're a missionary, you know what I am talking about.
 Not even Billy Graham gets asked to do all that we are honored to do!)

 -Being invited to everyone's birthday party, anniversary, or wedding.
 (They know at least the missionary will bring a nice gift.)

 -Having a wireless cell phone with a balance.
 (That way everyone who needs to make a call can borrow ours and we save them money.
 We call it our "phone ministry!")